roalyr/GDTLancer-game-design/AI-PRIMING.md

 # GDTLancer AI Collaboration Priming Prompt

-**Version:** 1.0
+**Version:** 1.1
-**Date:** April 26, 2025
+**Date:** August 1, 2025
-**Related Documents:** GDTLancer Main GDD v1.6, GDD-Coding-Architecture
+**Related Documents:** 0.1-GDD-Main.md (v1.8), 3-GDD-Architecture-Coding.md (v1.4)

 ## 1. Purpose

-This document defines the standard priming prompt to be used when initiating a new chat session with an AI assistant (like Gemini) for the development of GDTLancer.
+This document defines the standard priming prompt to be used when initiating a new chat session with an AI assistant for the development of GDTLancer.
 Its purpose is to clearly establish the project context, the expected collaborative paradigm, defined roles, and the iterative workflow, ensuring efficient and targeted AI assistance aligned with the project's goals and standards.

 ## 2. Standard Priming Prompt Text